-The decision of the Council is final in relation to consideration of exceptional circumstances.
+The decision of the Council is final in relation to consideration of exceptional circumstances c.
+Post-16 students with an EHC Plan

 Where exceptional circumstances are taken into account, transport may be strictly time limited and may not be for the entire school year.